elquimista/slimphp/README.md

 ### Indentation

-SlimPHP is indentation based, however currently only supports a _2 space_ indent.
+As it's meant to be, SlimPHP supports a _arbitrary length_ indent.
+Just keep the indent tree consistent throughout the slim template file.

 ### Tags